 Edge color.
 Edges are the smallest details displayed by enriched cell.
-They give information on the nature and spread of dependencies between the classes (Figure 5).
-There are four basic natures, each one mapped to a primary color (synchronized with colors of information in top row of the enriched cell): reference in red, inheritance in blue, invocation in green and class extension in grey.
+They give information on the nature and spread of dependencies between classes (Figure 5).
+There are four basic natures, each one mapped to a primary color (synchronized with colors of information in top row of the enriched cell): reference in red, inheritance in blue, invocation in green, and class extension in gray.
 When dependencies between two classes are of different natures, colors are mixed as follows: red is used for a dependency with both references and invocations because a reference is often followed by invocations (a new color would make it more difficult to understand the figure).
 Black is used for any dependency involving inheritance with references and/or invocations.
-Indeed, an inheritance dependency mixed with other dependencies can be complex and we choose not to focus on such a combination.
+Indeed, an inheritance dependency mixed with other dependencies can be complex, and we choose not to focus on such a combination.

 Representation of class extension.
-A class extension represents a method that is in another package than its class.
+A class extension^{††} represents a method that is in another package than its class.
 In an enriched cell, a class extension is represented by a square with dotted border (Figure 7) because it represents methods in another package than the class definition.
-We differentiate two pieces of information about extensions: First, a client package has an extended method of a class defined in a provider package.
-In this case, there is an extension link between the class and its extension (in grey).
+We differentiate two pieces of information about extensions: first, a client package has an extended method of a class defined in a provider package.
+In this case, there is an extension link between the class and its extension (in gray).
 In Figure 7, the two classes are extended in package SmallDude-Moose.
-Here, six methods from these classes are defined in package SmallDude-Moose.
 Second, a client package uses an extended method whose class is defined in a third package.
-In this case, there
+In this case, there is no extension link but could have access or invocation dependencies.
+In Figure 7, the two class extensions in Famix-Extensions refer to one class in Moose-Finder.

-A class extension is a method defined in a package, for which the class is defined in a different package [34].
-Class extensions exist in Smalltalk, CLOS, Ruby, Python, Objective-C and C#3.
+^{††}A class extension is a method defined in a package, for which the class is defined in a different package [34].
+Class extensions exist in Smalltalk, CLOS, Ruby, Python, Objective-C, and C#3.
 They offer a convenient way to incrementally modify existing classes when subclassing is inappropriate.
 They support the layering of applications by grouping with a package its extensions to other packages.
-AspectJ inter-type declarations offer a similar mechanism.
+AspectJ intertype declarations offer a similar mechanism.